England founder on rock of Chanderpaul

-LONDON Shivnarine Chanderpaul defied England with a typically tenacious unbeaten 87 to lead West Indies to 243 for nine on the first day of the opening test at Lord's on Thursday.
+LONDON Shivnarine Chanderpaul defied England once again with a tenacious unbeaten 87 to lead West Indies to 243 for nine on the first day of the opening test at Lord's on Thursday.

 The obdurate left-hander, reprieved on 15 after reviewing an lbw decision, frustrated the hosts with his awkward crab-like stance and intense concentration to keep his team in the game after England had won the toss in favourable bowling conditions.

-Stuart Broad completed superb figures of six for 72 and James Anderson claimed two early wickets but the two fast bowlers could not find a way through Chanderpaul's masterful defence.
+Fast bowler Stuart Broad completed figures of six for 72 and James Anderson claimed two early wickets but they could not find a way through Chanderpaul's defences.

-"Shiv's played very well against us again today," Broad told a news conference.
-"He plays it so late in the swinging conditions and he's quite hard to draw into a false shot.

-"To get nine wickets on the first day of a test you've got to be pleased.
-I didn't start as well as I should have done but I was able to drag my length back and that was pleasing."

-England thought they had dismissed Chanderpaul when he shouldered arms to a full-length ball from Anderson and umpire Marais Erasmus raised his finger but a review showed the ball would have missed off stump and the batsman survived.
+England thought they had dismissed him when he shouldered arms to a full-length ball from Anderson and umpire Marais Erasmus raised his finger but a review showed the ball would have missed off stump and Chanderpaul survived.

 The world's top-ranked test batsman occasionally came out of his shell with crisp attacking strokes, punching the ball through the covers or sweeping powerfully on the leg side.